dandange8005/CU-Xerte-Themes/Bootstrap/readme.md

-## Bootstrap SASS Structure
+## Bootstrap SCSS Structure

-This is a document of how this SASS project structured.
+This is a document of how this Bootstrap project is structured.

 abstract/ (things that are not compiled into css)